bitchikogulara/6502-breadboard-computer/README.md

 ## 📚 Reference
 The core design and learning path for this project are based on [Ben Eater’s 6502 computer series](https://eater.net/6502), with custom programs and minor hardware adjustments.

+## 🚧 Project Status

+This project is **actively under development**.
+More features and programs — including games — are planned for future updates.
+Contributions, suggestions, and collaborations are welcome!
+Feel free to open an issue or pull request if you'd like to participate.